ablce9/GoApp/INSTRUCTIONS.md

  - `adapters/http/*` HTTP adapter implementation
  - `main.go` Start up your application

-Some parts can be wrong, we can of course fix/refactor it and explain why (there is no expected choices/implementation, depends on your vision and experience).
+Some parts can be wrong, you can of course fix/refactor it and explain why (there is no expected choices/implementation, depends on your vision and experience).

 This structure is not mandatory to succeed the assignment, you are free to change it if you feel more comfortable.
-But you must keep same features and explain the reason of your decision for any major change.
+But keep similar features and explain the reason of your decision for any major change.

 ## Docker

-The project will also a `Dockerfile` to be build and deployable.
+The project will also a `Dockerfile` to build and able to be deployed.

 ## What you have to do